Meterana exquisita

-Meterana exquisita is a species of moth in the family Noctuidae.
+Meterana exquisita (also known as the exquisite owlet moth) is a species of moth in the family Noctuidae.
 This species is endemic to New Zealand.
 It is classified as "At Risk, Relict'" by the Department of Conservation.

 Taxonomy

 This species was first described and illustrated by Alfred Philpott in 1903 and was given the name Melanchra exquisita.
 Philpott used a male specimen he collected at West Plains in Southland in December.
 George Hudson discussed and illustrated this species in his 1928 book The Butterflies and Moths of New Zealand.
 In 1988 John S. Dugdale placed this species within the genus Meterana.
-The hototype specimen is held at the New Zealand Arthropod Collection.
+The holotype specimen is held at the New Zealand Arthropod Collection.

 Description

 The larvae of this species are large, angular and green coloured with thin red and white lines.

 Philpott originally described the male of the species as follows:

 Distribution

 This species is endemic to New Zealand.
-M. exquisita has occurred in Auckland, Waikato, Taupo, Whanganui, Wairarapa, Nelson, South Canterbury, Mackenzie country, Central Otago, Otago Lakes and Southland.
+M. exquisita has occurred in Auckland, Waikato, Taupō, Whanganui, Wairarapa, Nelson, South Canterbury, Mackenzie country, Central Otago, Otago Lakes and Southland.
 However this species is now locally extinct in its type locality of West Plains and is almost wiped out in Auckland.